wong-justin/melee-bot/README.md

   - [ ] capitalize button constants?
 - [ ] consistent args inheritance in Bots
   - [ ] is there a clean solution for inherting `__init__` signature? would like to cascade to defaults from base class
-- [ ] use command line to set dolphin path as local config?
+- [ ] use command line to one-time set dolphin path as local config?
 - [ ] update demo gif with stat tracking
 - [ ] clean up docs formatting
   - [ ] replace documentation.md with formatted docstring in livemelee__init__
+    - [ ] setup script replaces docstring?
 - [ ] Make a semi-playable bot
 - [ ] Sidequest - train a bot with machine learning
   - [ ] gather training dataset of replays